-These groups tend to meet 3 or 4 time so year and some will disband if they are linked to a particular project with new ones getting established.
-The current number of groups is fairly typical and attendance rates tend to be fairly high as member often volunteer to serve on the groups and are therefore very committed to the subject matter.
+These groups tend to meet 3 or 4 times each year and some will disband if they are linked to a particular project with new ones getting established.
+The current number of groups is fairly typical and attendance rates tend to be fairly high as Members often volunteer to serve on the groups and are therefore very committed to the subject matter.

-All member briefings on topics of interest are also held; usually around 4 to 6 in a year and although attendance can vary, they are a valued way of keeping members informed and engaged on topical issues.
+All Member Briefings on topics of interest are also held; usually around 4 to 6 in a year and although attendance can vary, they are a valued way of keeping Members informed and engaged on topical issues.

-Appendix 5 lists all the councillors (one current vacancy) by political party, sets out the portfolios, the Mayor and Deputy Mayor and lists which councillors sit on which committees.
+Appendix 5 lists all the Councillors (one current vacancy) by political party, sets out the portfolios, the Mayor and Deputy Mayor and lists which Councillors sit on which committees.

-Appendix 6 lists the attendance records of all councillors over the period since the May 2015 local elections.
-This demonstrates that, broadly speaking, the percentage attendance records for members is very high with the majority of councillors attending at least 75% of meetings of Council/committees on which they hold a seat.
-It also shows that 5 of the members do not sit on any committees other than full Council (noting that one of these is the serving Mayor).
+Appendix 6 lists the attendance records of all Councillors over the period since the May 2015 local elections.
+This demonstrates that, broadly speaking, the percentage attendance records for members is very high with the majority of Councillors attending at least 75% of meetings of Council/Committees on which they hold a seat.
+It also shows that 5 of the Members do not sit on any Committees other than Full Council (noting that one of these is the serving Mayor).